 - Loss of consciousness caused by head injury or asphyxia.

-- Any other injury arising from working in an “enclosed space” which leads to hypothermia, heat-induced illness, resuscitation or admittance to hospital for more than 24-hours.
+- Any other injury arising from working in an 'enclosed space' (causing hypothermia, heat-induced illness, resuscitation, or hospital admittance for more than 24-hours).

 - Carpal tunnel syndrome.